ksator/junos-verifications-automation-with-jsnapy/README.md

 ## JSNAPy usages:
-JSNAPy is supported in two modes:
+JSNAPy is supported in three modes:
-- Command line tool
+- a command line tool
-- Python Module
+- a Python Module
+- An ansible module hosted on the Ansible Galaxy website (https://galaxy.ansible.com/Juniper/junos/).

 ### Command line tool: